Python SOCKS5 setup

 Bandwidth does not match response.content

 len(response.content) is not the billed bandwidth.
-The proxy can count request headers, CONNECT traffic, redirects, compressed and uncompressed transfer differences, failed requests, and retries.
-Your app usually credits itself for the final useful payload.
-That is why it looks like the app lies.
+The proxy also counts request headers, connection setup, redirects, the difference between compressed and uncompressed transfer, failed requests, and retries, while your app only credits itself for the final useful payload.
+The gap between those two views is normal accounting, not the meter lying.

-Cap retries.
-Log status codes.
-Store the URL that caused each retry.
+Cap retries, log status codes, and store the URL that caused each retry.
 Most wasted gigabytes come from one bad loop.

 A safe Python session wrapper

-Wrap proxy creation instead of rebuilding strings across the codebase.
-It gives you one place for encoding, DNS choice, timeouts, and environment isolation.
+Wrap proxy creation instead of rebuilding strings across the codebase, so encoding, DNS choice, timeouts, and environment isolation all live in one place.
+The Requests proxies docs cover the full session.proxies shape.

 from urllib.parse import quote